The Second Skin

 At every stage, from harvesting the cotton, to indigo dyeing and weaving, down to the sewing, men and women have worked hard to create our products.
-That is why we value the product so highly and will always believe in the worth of repairing and reusing.
-We recommend our customers to wear their Nudie jeans for 6 months before the first wash.
-The outcome depends on who you are and how you live your life in the jeans.
+This is why we value the product so highly and will always believe in the worth of repairing and reusing.
+We recommend our customers to wear their dry Nudie jeans for at least 6 months before the first wash.
+The outcome depends on who you are and how you live your life in your jeans.
 But regardless of the lifestyle, your jeans become a log of the time gone by, and they will end up as one of a kind, shaped by you.

 An important part of the break-in process is of course not to wash your jeans too often, but washing your denim early is great if you want an even, clear blue tone.
 There is not one right or wrong way to go, as long as you love and respect your jeans.
 You decide how far, and in what direction they go.

 But if it’s those strong contrasts you’re after, keep in mind that an early wash will reduce the chances to get that distinct look.
 Airing them instead of washing will also save water.
 And this is the first part of the smart but still so simple eco cycle.
 Following the eco cycle makes your Nudie Jeans more beautiful while also saving resources.

 During the dyeing process, the natural cotton warp yarn is dipped into a number of indigo dye baths where it gradually turns to a deep blue color.
 As indigo dye can’t be completely fixated onto and penetrate the cotton fibers – the color will bleed and fade as long as the denim is worn.